sio/pond/secrets/SPEC.md

 ## Users and permissions

 - Each key may belong to one and only one user
-- Administrator accounts may not be used to access (read or write) any secret values
+- Administrator accounts may not be used to access (read or write) any secret values.
+  This is a convenience and maintenance feature, not a security measure because administrators may simply add new user accounts with any privileges.